rcl-cloudtnt/badges/cloudcomputing/virtual_machines.md

 The recipient will be assessed via a one-on-one online meeting.
 The recipient will be:

 - Interviewed on the projects completed
-- Asked to demonstrate a VM hosted with a cloud service provider to determine the recipient's competence
+- Asked to demonstrate tasks on hosting a VM with a cloud service provider to assess the recipient's competence